-13.2.
 Probationary Employees - Employees shall not be allowed to use vacation leave during their probationary period.
-Exceptions may be granted by the Department Director.
+Exceptions may be granted by the Department Head.
 No compensation shall be paid for accrued vacation leave if the employee fails to pass probation.

-13.3.
-Accrual Parameters - Employees are highly encouraged to take a minimum of a one-week block of vacation each year.
+Accrual Parameters - Employees are highly encouraged to take a minimum of a one- week block of vacation each year.
 All eligible employees may accrue a maximum of three hundred sixty (360) hours of vacation.
 Vacation shall be granted in increments of not less than one-half (1/2) hour.
-The time charged shall be on an hour for hour basis.
+The time charged shall be on an hour-for-hour basis.
 Upon termination of employment, employees who have passed probation shall be paid for unused accumulated vacation time earned within the above-stated limitations.

-13.4.
-Scheduling - Each year, prior to or on March 1, the Department Head or his/her designee shall provide to the applicable division employees a calendar indicating the maximum number of employees within the division that may be authorized to be on vacation during each week of the following twelve month period.
+Scheduling - Each year, prior to or on March 1, the Department Head or his/her designee shall provide to the applicable division employees with a calendar indicating the maximum number of employees within the division that may be authorized to be on vacation during each week of the following twelve (12) month period.

-13.5.1 For the purpose of this article, division shall be defined as:
+For the purpose of this article, division shall be defined as: